romainlafarguette/varfxi/README.md

 The Python notebook replicates the tables and the charts of the IMF WP on "Foreign Exchange Interventions Rules for Central Banks: A Risk-Based Framework"

+**IMPORTANT: BECAUSE OF AN UPDATE OF THE ARCH PACKAGE AFTER 4.19, and in particular the random number generator, the way the random seed is managed has changed.
+Some results are therefore slightly different (e.g. the pdf plot) by a few pips as in the IMF WP, but are qualitatively similar.
+The journal version will reflect the new version**

 The paper uses  a Python package  that I have  written, DistGARCH, also  available in this  Github folder,  with  the public  FX intervention  data  from the  Banco Mexico.
 DistGARCH is based on the ARCH package of Kevin Sheppard.